dmbee/seglearn/_sources/index.rst.txt

 Welcome to seglearn documentation!
 ##################################

 This project is an sklearn extension for machine learning time series or sequences using a sliding window segmentation.
-It provides an integrated pipeline for segmentation, feature extraction, feature processing, and a final estimator compatible with sklearn model evaluation and parameter optimization tools.
-Seglearn provides a flexible approach to multivariate time series and contextual data.
+It provides an integrated pipeline for segmentation, feature extraction, feature processing, and a final estimator compatible with sklearn model evaluation and parameter optimization tools.Seglearn provides a flexible approach to multivariate time series and contextual data for classification, regression, and forecasting problems.

 See the source code repository on github: https://github.com/dmbee/seglearn